sohaillansarii/Spotify-Analysis/README.md

 ---

-## Q🔟 Tracks Streamed More on Spotify than YouTube
+## 🔟 Tracks Streamed More on Spotify than YouTube

 ```sql
 SELECT *